-The parents, students and staff of Taylor Elementary partnered together to develop this School-Parent Compact for achievement.
-Teachers suggested home learning strategies, parents added input about the support they needed and students told us what would help them learn.
-Parents will be encouraged to attend annual revision meetings in the spring of each year and complete surveys that are used as a tool to collect parent feedback regarding current school programs and policies.
+The parents, students and staff of Colerain Elementary partnered together to develop this School-Parent Compact for achievement.
+Teachers suggested home learning strategies, parents added input about the types of support they needed and students told us what would help them learn.
+Parents are encouraged to attend annual revision meetings during the month of May to review the compact and make suggestions based on student needs and school improvement goals.
+Parents also are encouraged to participate in the annual Title I parent survey that is used as a tool to collect parent feedback regarding the current Title I programs and policies.

-To understand how working together can benefit your child, it is important to understand the district's and school's goals for student academic achievement.
+To understand how working together can benefit your child, it is first important to understand the district's and school's goals for student academic achievement.